 As the US telephone industry was migrating to modular connectors it was also in the early stage of divesture and FCC mandated interconnect.
 For the first time Customers Provided Equipment (CPE) could be connect directly to the telephone network.
 This resulted of many tariff offerings defining various interconnect arrangements.
 Each tariff not only defined the type of jack, but whether it was flush or surface mount and how it connected to the telephone network.
 This was called the Uniform Service Ordering Code (USOC) Registered Jack (RJ) designation.
-Most Registered Jacks designations are only of historical interest today.
+Most Registered Jacks designations are only of historical

+Figure 4 Rear view w/Punchdown Tool interest today.
 The RJ nomenclature has passed into popular usage only loosely coupled to its original intent.